NT009/idurar-erp-crm/README.md

 - All other branches are named according to their respective tasks and functionality as described in the coding test documentation.
 - After completion and testing, these branches are merged into the `dev` branch via pull requests.

+### 📬 Postman Collection

+The Postman collection for testing available APIs is located in the `postman/` folder.

 ## ⚙️ Phase 1: Setup & Baseline Verification

 ### 🗂 Project Structure